UselessJoy/klipper/docs/SDCard_Updates.md

 ```

 The following fields may be specified:
 - `mcu`: The mcu type.
-This can be retrevied after configuring the build
+This can be retrieved after configuring the build
   via `make menuconfig` by running `cat .config | grep CONFIG_MCU`.
 This
   field is required.
 - `spi_bus`:  The SPI bus connected to the SD Card.
-This should be retreived
+This should be retrieved
   from the board's schematic.
 This field is required.
 - `cs_pin`: The Chip Select Pin connected to the SD Card.
 This should be
-  retreived from the board schematic.
+  retrieved from the board schematic.
 This field is required.
 - `firmware_path`: The path on the SD Card where firmware should be
   transferred.
 The default is `firmware.bin`.
 - `current_firmware_path`: The path on the SD Card where the renamed firmware